Voyages et Avantures de Jaques Massé.

 Bordeaux: chez Jacques l'Aveugle, 1710.

-Duodecimo, with woodcut device on title; contemporary sprinkled calf.
+Duodecimo, with woodcut device on title; original sprinkled calf binding.

 The Australians are obsessed with mining

-Massé shipwrecks on the Southern continent at '44 South latitude, almost at the point where Kerguelen Island will be found to be on modern maps' (Atkinson).
-Whilst most of the survivors of the wreck are content to maintain a large presence on the coast, Massé and his friend Moret travel inland where they settle in an enormous and well-organised utopia, 'a plentiful, fruitful country, a land of blessing and peace … where human blood is sacred and safe from the rage and tyranny of great men'.
+The story has Massé shipwrecking on the Southern continent at "44 South latitude, almost at the point where Kerguelen Island will be found to be on modern maps" (Atkinson).
+Whilst most of the survivors of the wreck are content to maintain a large presence on the coast, Massé and his friend Moret travel inland where they settle in an enormous and well-organised utopia, "a plentiful, fruitful country, a land of blessing and peace … where human blood is sacred and safe from the rage and tyranny of great men".
 They become so enamoured of their Australian hosts that they abjure their faith and their European heritage, and it is only when Moret is betrayed by his liaison with a treacherous queen that they reluctantly flee, escaping rather fortuitously by a subterranean river which deposits them close by the original settlement.
 They remain besieged in the camp for another twelve years before they are finally picked up by a Portuguese ship.

 Provenance: James Hustler ("of Acklam in Cleveland in the North Riding of the Country of York Esq.", engraved armorial bookplate dated 1730); Bernard Gore Brett (Melbourne book collector).